 “There’s certainly been a lot of change – but it proved we could still continue to offer a valuable service, which was appreciated by customers,” comments Jamie.

-Avantek’s biggest year ever
+Avantek’s most successful year ever

 The free advice offered by Avantek, combined with the company’s fast availability of machinery from stock saw a huge increase in sales.
 Where specialised fabrication machinery was formerly seen as a way to increase efficiency, it now gave fabricators an additional opportunity to produce their products with less manpower – allowing businesses to continue to operate safely and to spread out shift patterns in this new environment.